 The message of palliative care is that

 there is always something which can be done

 to improve the quality of life remaining to

 When is Palliative Care Helpful?

 Palliative care can be helpful at all stages of life-limiting illness.
-It is often best introduced early on – sometimes even at the point of diagnosis of life limiting illness.
+It is often best introduced early on – sometimes even at the point of diagnosis.
 It can be helpful at any time, even when someone is having intensive treatments, for instance chemotherapy for cancer, or renal dialysis for kidney failure.
 In other words, palliative care could be there to provide support, help and comfort to patients and families in those times when illness can be causing major problems or distress.
 It should also be available wherever the person with life-limiting illness may be – home, hospital (public/private), or rest home.